goldenglorys/insight_engine/README.md

 - Powered by [LLAMA3](https://github.com/meta-llama/llama3) (the AI, not the animal)
 - Inspired by every student who's ever said, "I don't want to read the whole thing!"
 - A nod to our knowledge-hungry cousin, [KnowledgeGPT](https://github.com/mmz-001/knowledge_gpt/)

-Remember, imitation is the sincerest form of flattery, but we've added our own secret sauce.
-It's like we took their recipe, added some local Llama spice, and voila!
-A whole new dish.
-Bon appétit, knowledge seekers!